Dantemerlino/ent-cpt-agent/readme.md

-# ENT CPT Code Agent
+# ENT CPT Code Agent v2.0

-An AI-powered assistant for ENT (Ear, Nose, Throat) CPT code selection and validation.
+An enhanced AI-powered assistant for ENT (Ear, Nose, Throat) CPT code selection and validation using LM Studio's advanced capabilities.

+## What's New in Version 2.0

+The ENT CPT Code Agent has been completely rebuilt to leverage the latest features from LM Studio:

+- **Agent-Based Architecture**: Uses "tools" to perform specialized functions like code search, validation, and analysis
+- **Structured Output**: Returns well-structured data for better integration with other systems
+- **Enhanced CPT Database Handling**: More robust detection of CPT codes with flexible column naming
+- **Improved Rules Engine**: Better handling of bundled codes, bilateral procedures, and other coding rules
+- **Streaming Support**: Real-time response generation for a better user experience
+- **OpenAI API Compatibility**: Works with any client that uses the OpenAI API format
+- **Advanced Error Handling**: More resilient to missing files and corrupt data

 ## Overview